 The tokenomics of XENIUM

-XENIUM is a token based on the first principles of crypto which means that it has no founder allocation, is decentralized, started at supply 0, and is mined entirely by its community.
-The maximum supply is 620 million, and it undergoes yearly halvings, which make it a scarce token very early.
+XENIUM is a token based on the first principles of crypto which means that it has no founder allocation, is decentralized, started at supply 0, and is mined entirely by the community of miners.
+The supply is 620 million, although it’s not hard capped but rather the result of a log function.
+The supply undergoes yearly halvings, which make it a scarce token very early.
 Half of the entire supply is going to be mined during the first year, when the difficulty is the lowest.
 The indefinite halvenings cause the supply to remain at the 619 million mark with .999… decimal spaces even after 800 years.
-99% of the entire XENIUM supply will be mined within 9 years from the launch.
+99% of the entire XENIUM supply will be mined within 9 years from launch.

-There will be around 31 million XenBlocks produced during the first year, at a rate of 60 XenBlocks per minute.
-The first halvening will cut it to 15 million next year at 30 blocks per minute.
+There are around 30 million XenBlocks produced during the first year, at a rate of 60 XenBlocks per minute.
+The first halving cuts it to 15 million next year at 30 blocks per minute.

 How does the validation work